marvinpinto/charlesbot-jira/README.rst

     :target: LICENSE.txt
     :alt: Software License

-A Charlesbot__ plugin to do a really awesome thing!
+A Charlesbot__ plugin that interacts with Jira and does some cool shit.

 __ https://github.com/marvinpinto/charlesbot